Automated decision-making: Machine learning

 Machine learning (ML) involves training computer programs through exposure to large data sets and examples to learn from experience and solve problems.
 Machine learning can be used to generate and analyse data as well as make algorithmic calculations and has been applied to image and speech recognition, translations, text, data and simulations.
 While machine learning has been around for some time, it is becoming increasingly powerful due to recent breakthroughs in training deep neural networks (DNNs), and dramatic increases in data storage capacity and computational power with GPU coprocessors and cloud computing.

 Machine learning systems based on foundation models run on deep neural networks and use pattern matching to train a single huge system on large amounts of general data such as text and images.
 Early models tended to start from scratch for each new problem however since the early 2020s many are able to be adapted to new problems.
-Examples of these technologies include Open AI's DALL-E, an image creation program and GPT language model, and Google's PaLM language model program.
+Examples of these technologies include Open AI's DALL-E (an image creation program) and their various GPT language models, and Google's PaLM language model program.